share this post

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-3 Thoughts On Protein Waffles
+3 Thoughts On Protein Oat Waffles (14g Protein)

 1. Hi Carine!
 After looking at your section on Grain-Free breakfasts, I saw this recipe for the Protein Waffles and was so excited to make them.
 They sound great.
 The only thing I’m confused about is they’re listed as grain-free but they have oatmeal in the ingredients.
 When explaining what’s included in grains you have oats on the list of grains.
 So, I’m trying to figure out if I missed something somewhere, or what.
 I’m really confused.
 I’m someone that for my health cannot have any grains, going beyond not having gluten.
 It gets very frustrating, which is why I was excited when I saw this recipe.
 I would love it if you could clear this up for me!
 Thanks!